 During my years as a Methodist Minister, I've been privileged to spend time with hundreds of families during some of the most emotional occasions in their lives, sharing in their joys and sadnesses, while trying to offer positive words of encouragement wherever possible.
 I also count it a huge privilege to have worked alongside some truly inspirational Christian people whose kindnesses plus a willingness to volunteer and to 'go the extra mile', have helped to create the strong sense of fellowship which exists across our compact Circuit today.
 Since I came to Callington in 2007, the opportunities to work ecumenically have increased enormously and my prayer is that such initiatives will continue in the years ahead, as Reverend David heads up the work from September.

 As I will be off to do some more sorting and packing here in the Manse, I wonder if you might be inspired to see if there's any accumulated clutter that is getting in the way of having a closer walk with God?
 There's no doubt in my mind that, with the Lord's Strength, Forgiveness and Guidance, all unwanted 'baggage' can be removed and our life proceed with a lighter step and a better sense of priorities.
 I'll end with some Sankey hymn words as my parting prayer:

 God be with you till we meet again!
 When life's perils thick confound you;

 Put His loving arms around you; God be with you till we meet again!

-God Bless - Your Minister and Friend - Martyn
+God Bless and Farewell - Your Minister and Friend - Martyn